 5. 25 Years on CNN

 King hosted Larry King Live on CNN for over 25 years.
-He hosted his final episode on December 16, 2010, after taping more than 6,000 episodes of the show.
+He hosted his final episode on December 16, 2010, after taping more than 6,000 episodes.

 On King’s final episode, he was honored with a serenade by Tony Bennett and a greeting from then-President Barack Obama.
 Then-California Governor Arnold Schwarzenegger proclaimed that day as “Larry King Day.”